Government’s NI legacy legislation ‘an affront to modern standards of decency’

 “The losers all round are the victims and their families,” Mr McCord told PA.

-He said Mr Johnson, Secretary of State Brandon Lewis and many other MPs treat families of Troubles victims as “daft Paddies”.
+He said Mr Johnson, Mr Lewis and many other MPs treat families of Troubles victims as “daft Paddies”.

 He said: “If they were at school and they were doing an O-level for Northern Ireland they would all fail.
 It’s as simple as that.